ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # Security Considerations {#security}

-The modification of packets provides endpoints proof that a network element is in a position to drop datagrams and could apply a rate limit policy.
+The modification of packets provides endpoints proof that a SCONE Network element is in a position to drop datagrams and could apply a rate limit policy.
 {{extra-packets}} states that endpoints only accept signals if the datagram contains a packet that it accepts to prevent an off-path attacker from inserting